GAP-LAB-CUHK-SZ/GaussReg/README.md

 - [x] Release training and test code of coarse registration on the ScanNet-GSReg dataset
 - [x] Release the code of Guassian Splatting fusion and filtering
 - [x] Release sample dataset for test
+- [x] Release test code of fine registration on the ScanNet-GSReg dataset
-- [ ] Release training and test code of fine registration on the ScanNet-GSReg dataset
+- [ ] Release training code of fine registration on the ScanNet-GSReg dataset

 ## Citation
 If you find our work is helpful, please cite